sammyd/sammyd.github.com/source/_posts/2013-01-11-building-a-range-selector-with-shinobi-charts-part-i-linking-2-charts.markdown

 {
     axis.title = @"";
 }
 @end
 {% endcodeblock %}

+## Chart Datasource

-So we've now created a `UIView` subclass which, when provided with a suitable datasource, will draw us 2 charts.
+So we've now created a `UIView` subclass which, when provided with a suitable datasource, will draw 2 charts.
 Although we have created a singleton class to manage our data, we haven't created a class which implements the `SChartDatasource` protocol - i.e. the chart datasource.
 This is standard Shinobi chart stuff: